 It is a disturbing and unavoidable reality that the westward expansion of the United States during the early stage of its development as a nation was accomplished at the expense of the native populations that occupied these coveted lands.
-These human native peoples were conveniently viewed as less than human and treated accordingly, resulting in the near genocide of a an entire people.
+These native peoples were conveniently viewed as less than human and treated accordingly, resulting in their near genocide.
 As a result, they were violently displaced from the land they held as sacred for the sake of the unimpeded and ineluctable occupation by white settlers.

 To this day, no substantive apologies have ever been offered and no attempt at restitution made to help ameliorate the suffering that has been imposed on these native peoples and their descendants.
 The following is a description of the tragedy imposed upon Chief Joseph and his people - the Nez Perce.

 It was not longer after this initial encounter, that the NEZ Perce was visited by Christian missionaries.
-An example was that of ****.
 An exposure to the ways of the white man as exemplified by the lifestyle of these missionaries led many Nez Perce to convert to Christianity.

 Joseph’s father, Tuekakas, as chief of the Nez Perce was a convert and as a consequence, Joseph was exposed at an early age to the ways of these foreigners.